Keppra For Dogs

 Improvement in epilepsy treatments are urgently needed, especially for dogs with drug-resistant epilepsy or where side effects of currently available drugs are not tolerated.

-For pet parents seeking a more natural way to reduce their dog’s seizure activity without the negative side effects frequently found in prescription drugs such as Levetiracetam & Phenobarbitol, CBD from hemp offers a potential therapeutic option.
+For pet parents seeking a more natural way to reduce their dog’s seizure activity without the negative side effects frequently found in prescription drugs such as Levetiracetam & Phenobarbitol, natural hemp oil offers a potential therapeutic option.

 One major clinical trial to study the use of cannabidiol to treat drug resistant epilepsy in dogs was led by Stephanie McGrath, MS, DVM, DACVIM (Neurology), at Colorado State University’s College of Veterinary Medicine and Biomedical Sciences.

-Known as the “Efficacy of Cannabidiol (CBD) for the Treatment of Canine Epilepsy”, Dr. McGrath intended to determine if CBD is effective for treating epilepsy in dogs and measure the potential adverse side-effects of CBD as an anti-convulsive medication.
+Known as the “Efficacy of Cannabidiol for the Treatment of Canine Epilepsy”, Dr. McGrath intended to determine if hemp oil is effective for treating epilepsy in dogs and measure the potential adverse side-effects of full spectrum hemp oil as an anti-convulsive medication.

-She studied 16 dogs with greater than 2 seizures a month and found that using a full-spectrum CBD extract in a carrier oil of MCT oil showed positive clinical results with a statistically significant reduction in the FREQUENCY of canine seizures with ZERO adverse side effects–even when combining CBD and Keppra for the managment of epilepsy.
+She studied 16 dogs with greater than 2 seizures a month and found that using a full-spectrum hemp oil extract in a carrier oil of MCT oil showed positive clinical results with a statistically significant reduction in the FREQUENCY of canine seizures with ZERO adverse side effects–even when combining hemp oil and Keppra for the managment of canine epilepsy.